 - Under "Notifications" click "Opt-In Provider"

-- Enter the phone number you'd like to opt them in at, and check the box to confirm they'd like to receive text notifications
+- Enter the phone number you'd like to opt them in with, and check the box to confirm they'd like to receive text notifications

 - Click "Opt-In"